[weglot_switcher]

 Observation

-If the acoustic neuroma is small and causes mild symptoms, your doctor may suggest monitoring it for a while to see if it grows or causes symptoms ("wait and see").
-This means that you will go for regular follow-ups and MRIs.
+If the acoustic neuroma is small and causes only mild symptoms, your doctor may suggest monitoring it for a period of time to see if it grows or causes further symptoms (“wait and see”).
+This means you will have regular follow-up appointments and MRI scans.
 If anything changes, your doctor may decide that treatment is necessary.

 Therapy option